 - 6 cloves garlic, minced

 - 2 tablespoons peanut oil, or other cooking oil

 - 1 pound pork shoulder, cut into chunks

 - 2 tablespoons doban jiang paste (Chinese fermented broad bean paste)

 - 3 cups water

 - 1/4 cup cilantro

 Heat oil in Instant Pot and when hot, add ginger and garlic and fry for a couple of minutes.

-When it's done, let it sit for 10 minutes natural release, and then release remaining steam.
-You still want the soup hot because you will now put in your bok choy and cilantro.
-Close the lid and let it rest for 10 minutes.
+Open the pot and add in bok choy Close the lid and let it rest for 10 minutes.
 The bok choy will cook in residual heat and the cilantro will add flavor but won't be completely smushed.

 Garnish with cilantro, serve and enjoy!